LongCTygo/sot-piston-puzzle/README.md

 - A simple board-to-seed converter GUI for easier use.
 - Improving the algorithms.
 And there are a lot to be improved.
 ## Note
 This program is designed as a way to study and do research.
-Through the use of this, you can learn how to tackle a net.longct.pistonsolver.puzzle like this as a human, find potential strategy and common patterns.
+Through the use of this, you can learn how to tackle a puzzle like this as a human, find potential strategy and common patterns.
 This is **NOT** a program made to be used as a mean of cheating inside an environment like the Minecraft Championship, or to be expanded into programs that enable such acts.
 Please do not use this for those purposes.
 ## License
 Read [LICENSE](https://github.com/LongCTygo/sot-piston-puzzle/blob/master/LICENSE).